Does the Military Report to the Government in South Africa?

 Simply put, the command of structure of the country looks something like this –

-Obviously there are far more divisions that make up the military complex but hopefully this can give you a rough idea of what the hierarchy looks like.
+Obviously, there are far more divisions that make up the military complex but hopefully, this can give you a rough idea of what the hierarchy looks like.

 Regardless, now that we have a loose understanding of the system’s structure we can begin to understand how each group functions.

 - President – According to Chapter 11 Section 202 of the constitution, the president is the Commander-in-Chief of the armed services in South Africa.
-This means that the president is able to appoint a minister of defense and authorize the deployment of the military.
+This means that the president is able to appoint a minister of defence and authorize the deployment of the military.
 There are, however, many limitations of this power, for example, the president may only mobilize the armed forces in scenarios such as –

 - National Defence